muganga-charles/Circle-study/README.md

 # Arthme.java
 This is a client-defined-class which allows the radius input from the user.<br />
-it the uses the methods defined in the Property class
+it the uses the methods defined in the Property class<br />
+# Property.java